 (ii) A two phase test that includes phase one as a UDDS cycle, a 10 minute key-off soak period, and phase two as a UDDS cycle.
 Emission weighting for the four phase test will follow the procedure outlined in section F.6.4.

-Test Procedures for 2018 and Subsequent Model Off-Vehicle Charge Capable Hybrid Electric Vehicles.
+Test Procedures for 2018 through 2025 Model Year Off-Vehicle Charge Capable Hybrid Electric Vehicles.